Women in the Visual Arts

 The Women in the Visual Arts Biennial produces and provides a platform for initiatives that prioritise the participation of women in the art system.
 The biennial supports the real, effective equality of men and women in all visual arts arenas, whether public or private, pursuant to Article 26 of the Spanish Equality Act, which proposes actions that empower women and combat gender discrimination in the field of artistic and intellectual production.

-This space for reflecting and thinking about feminism, gender and the visual arts is rounded out by the Forum that Mujeres en las Arts Visuales (MAV) organises every other year: FMM2015 in Barcelona and Madrid, FMM2017 in Seville and Madrid, FMM2019 in Vitoria and Madrid.
+This space for reflecting and thinking about feminism, gender and the visual arts is rounded out by the Forum that Mujeres en las Arts Visuales (MAV) organises every other year: FMM2015 in Barcelona and Madrid, FMM2017 in Seville and Madrid, FMM2019 in Vitoria and Madrid and FM2021 in Madrid and Valencia.